ramanv0/CapitalGuard/README.md

       2. `/top-headlines`: Get the current top headlines for a country, category, or publisher
     - CapitalGuard uses the `/everything` endpoint––endpoint (a)––in order to find news articles that mention the ticker symbol of the stock that the user is interested in buying and wants to receive advice for.
 To learn more about the request parameters and JSON response object of the `/everything` endpoint, you can read [this](https://newsapi.org/docs/endpoints/everything).
   - To authenticate the News API in CapitalGuard, in the `getNewsSentiment` method in AdviceActivity.java, you need to set the `apiKey` constructor argument of the instantiated `NewsApiClient` object called `newsApiClient` to your News API key.
-  - To make requests and receive responses from the News API, you need to install the News API Java client library (SDK), which allows us to use the News API without having to make HTTP requests directly.
+  - To make requests and receive responses from the News API, you need to install the News API Java client library (SDK), which allows CapitalGuard to use the News API without having to make HTTP requests directly.
-    - To install the News API Java client library, you need to:
+    - The News API Java client library was installed in CapitalGuard by:
-      1. Add the JitPack repository to the project's root build.gradle file:
+      1. Adding the below JitPack repository to the project's root build.gradle file:
          ```
          allprojects {
            repositories {